 And whatever your kids are into, you’ll find a club that will feed their ambition: gymnastics, football, basketball, chess, swimming, taekwondo… Plus all private, international and public schools offer after-school activities and clubs.

-To live in Marbella, is to live an outdoor life, and sports becomes a natural part of that.
+To live in Marbella is to live an outdoor life, and sports become a natural part of that.
 A healthy daily walk along the wooden boardwalk in Marbella East is one of life’s pleasures.

 Whatever scenario you are looking for in terms of education in Marbella, there are excellent options for your children.
 There are public schools, British curriculum private schools and of course international schools, which work on a 50/50 bilingual agenda, studying the Spanish Bachillerato curriculum.

 Most public schools in the Málaga province are designated bilingual schools, with various topics being studied both in English and Spanish, and also in French for some years.
 And we live in such a cosmopolitan environment that you can guarantee if you do choose public education for your children, there will be lots of children speaking their language to help along the way.

 Move to Marbella: Services

 The Marbella municipality has various town hall locations from San Pedro through to Marbella East, so you don’t have to travel too far to get help with your bureaucratic questions and getting paperwork sorted out, such as your Padron Certificate.

 There is a very good infrastructure and pretty much all of the services you would come to expect from a busy town you have available in Marbella.